 Show that the scalar product on \mathbb{R}^D takes exactly the same form as for the complex case, Theorem 2.3.

 However, complex conjugation is not necessary in that case.

 Problem 2.22.
-Pauli matrices form a basis for a 4D vector space Show that the Pauli matrices form a basis of the real vector space of 2×2 Hermitian matrices, \mathbb{H} , with
+Pauli matrices form a basis for a 4D vector space form a basis of the real vector space of 2×2 Hermitian matrices, \mathbb{H} , with